 Cross country competed at the Serra Invitational at the Crystal Springs Cross Country Course on Oct.
 11, running their third race of the season.

-The varsity and junior varsity teams for boys and girls navigated the 2.95-mile course, against 21 other schools, under sunny 66-degree conditions with little wind.
-Nearly the entire cross country team competed — a total of 46 runners, with some missing due to illness or conflicts.
+A total of 46 runners from the varsity and junior varsity teams for boys and girls navigated the 2.95-mile course, against 21 other schools, under sunny 66-degree conditions with little wind.

 Juniors Axel Szolusha and Ava Alvarez led the varsity teams with the fastest times in their respective championship varsity races.
 Axel finished 20th place overall with a time of 15:59.2, breaking his personal record for the course and moving into second place on Harker’s all-time boys records for the Crystal Springs course.
 Ava secured 24th place in the girls championship race with a time of 19:59.3.

-Axel reflected on how the course’s steep hills make it extremely taxing, however experience has made it less intimidating over time.
+Axel reflected on how the course’s steep hills make the race extremely taxing, however experience has made the challenge feel less intimidating over time.

 “I had a really good performance,” Axel said.
 “We race here every year and make an effort to schedule extra practices because you really have to learn this course.
 Freshman year I was definitely like, oh my gosh, this course is terrible, but as I’ve learned where to push and where to keep it controlled, the course has gotten a lot more fun to run.”

-JV girls runner Vivian Zhang (10) offered insight into the mental challenges of falling behind during the race.
+JV girls runner Vivian Zhang (10) noted into the mental challenges of falling behind during the race.

 “The most challenging part was not having anyone around me,” Vivian said.
 “Typically when you’re in a race you’ll have some people in front of you, some behind you.
 When you have no one that you can see, it gives your brain more reason to just feel like [you] could just stop right now.”